th2-net/th2-sim-template/README.md

 ## Overview
 This version of sim used for the demo [ver-1.5.3-main_scenario](https://github.com/th2-net/th2-infra-schema-demo/tree/ver-1.5.3-main_scenario).

-ℹ️This simulator emulates a test system and is used only to demonstrate the capabilities of th2.
+ℹ️This custom component is based on [th2-sim](https://github.com/th2-net/th2-sim-template/blob/master/README.md) and emulates a test system.
+It is used only to demonstrate the capabilities of th2.
 The simulator is able to respond to NewOrderSingle(FIX) messages and simulate a trade based on a specific scenario.
 Generation of sample files is also implemented in the simulator for demonstration purposes.